Utilities¶

 Given two dicts, merge them into a new dict as a shallow copy.

-Takes a numpy array of parameters, the corresponding covariance matrix and a set of parameter names and prints the parameters and principal 1-s.d.uncertainties (np.sqrt(pcov[i][i])) in a nice text based format.
+Takes a numpy array of parameters, the corresponding covariance matrix and a set of parameter names and prints the scaled variables and principal 1-s.d.uncertainties (np.sqrt(pcov[i][i])) and scaling factor in an easy to read format.

 Takes a 2d table and prints it in a nice text based format.
 If use_tabs=True then only is used as a separator.
 This is useful for importing the data into other apps (Excel, …).
 The default is to pad the columns with spaces to make them look neat.
 The first column is left aligned, while the remainder is right aligned.